ifsunreal/UBFHub/replit.md

 - Added loading animations with logo and spinning circles
 - Implemented maroon color theme throughout the application
 - Enhanced animations for login, search, and navigation
+- Dark theme login page with improved visual hierarchy and readability

 ## Changelog